ksmooi/ai_power/deep_learning/dataset/generate_dataset_with_table_transformer.md

 ## Example 4: Comprehensive Table Extraction from PDFs
-This example demonstrates how to extract tables from a PDF file using the PDFTableExtractor class, which leverages a detection and structure recognition pipeline (TableExtractionPipeline).
-The process involves partitioning the PDF to identify table elements, converting specific pages to images, performing OCR to extract tokens, and using the pipeline to detect and extract tables, which are then saved in various formats (JSON, HTML, CSV) in the specified output directory.
+This example demonstrates how to extract tables from a PDF file using the PDFTableExtractor class, which leverages a detection and structure recognition pipeline (TableExtractionPipeline) and GPT-4-turbo for generating question prompts.
+The process involves partitioning the PDF to identify table elements, converting specific pages to images, performing OCR to extract tokens, and using the pipeline to detect and extract tables.
+The extracted tables are then saved in various formats (JSON, HTML, CSV) in the specified output directory, and relevant question prompts about the tables are generated and saved as text files.

 ### Example Code
 ```python